 The approach of the action is based on three phases:

-- Phase 1: During the first phase, the action will analyse the most promising markets in terms of lightweight opportunities, taking as starting point the USA and Japan as mature markets and India and countries of Latin America as less mature ones.
+- Phase 1: During the first phase, the action will analyse the most promising markets in terms of lightweight opportunities, taking as a starting point the USA and Japan as mature markets and India and countries of Latin America as less mature ones.

 - Phase 2: Based on the opportunities identified in the first phase, the second phase will focus on establishing contacts with third countries through exploratory visits.

 - Phase 3: During the third phase, the joint internationalisation strategy and the roadmap for its implementation will be developed.
 This will take into account the selection of the more interesting target countries for European SMEs, considering the business opportunities and market growth, R&D partnerships potential, the accessibility to the market for SMEs, the sustainability of the action for SMEs and the existing networks of European clusters part of the consortium.

 The partnership of the action is formed by five clusters specialised in lightweight excellence with exceptional geographical coverage in the EU: